juniobiel/juniobiel/README.md

 At 2013 I already started my studies in course of HTML, CSS and JS.
 It's triggered my curiosity about software development.
 When I have completed high school, I started to study Software Engineering at UTFPR.
 In some consequences, I stoped and started tecnhological game development course at PUC-CAMPINAS.

-Now I'm starting study about Computer Engineering at USF Itatiba.
+Now I'm studying about Computer Engineering at USF Itatiba.

 Here, you will find some projects that I working to study.